What to Wear to Your Engagement Photos

 - Unscripted for Photographers Outfit Guide

 Important to remember: We want you and your love to have a connection through the colors, but we don’t need you completely matching to achieve that, instead, try complementary colors.
-So if one of you is wearing a nice light military green button up shirt, the other one could look into wear a white or beige for a spring wedding.
+So if one of you is wearing a nice light military green button up shirt, the other one could look into wear a white or beige.
 Or if you decide on a light jeans dress, your S.O can wear a darker blue toned shirt for example.
 And as I always say, I’ll be here for you all the way, so when a question pops up when come to outfit planning, I’ll be more than happy to hop on a video call and help you to plan that out!

 Be careful with patterns, prints and logos